Quick contact info

 The compounding risk in pre-1980 assemblies is the confirmed presence of asbestos in certain insulation products used during that construction era.
 Any insulation removal project on a structure built before 1980 requires a licensed asbestos assessment prior to disturbance.
 Confirmed asbestos abatement in Broward and Miami-Dade counties carries removal costs of $10.00 to $25.00 per square foot, a mandatory line item in any accurate project budget for a 1970s Florida retrofit.

 The financial consequences of this thermal performance deficit are real and measurable.
 Elevated HVAC operating hours, accelerated equipment degradation, moisture infiltration into wall cavities, and structural moisture accumulation in unventilated attic zones all translate to increased capital expenditure for property owners.
-For real estate investors holding 1970s South Florida assets, the gap between current assembly performance and IECC Climate Zone 1A minimum compliance thresholds represents a quantifiable drag on net operating income that a precision retrofit can eliminate.
+Learn how to address these legacy structural challenges in our comprehensive old home insulation retrofit guide.

 1970s Home Insulation Upgrade: Diagnostic Steps